SIRAHFF/documentation/docs/source/GROMACS/Tutorial-6.rst

 .. note::

-  WT4 and CG ions (NaW, ClW) are automatically set to the group “SIRAH-Solvent” while DMPC (named CMM at CG level) is assigned to group “Lipid”.
+  WT4 and CG ions (NaW, ClW) are automatically set to the group *SIRAH-Solvent* while DMPC (named CMM at CG level) is assigned to group *Lipid*.

 .. code-block:: bash